Create a REST API in PHP

 Step 3: Create a REST API in PHP

 Our api.php is basically our REST API endpoint and handles the client-server REST communication for requests.
-We return different responses based on request method and we also handle the API authorization with token.
-Following are the steps to create a simple REST API in PHP:
+We return different responses based on the request method, and we also handle the API authorization with a token.
+The following are the steps to create a simple REST API in PHP:

-application/jsonand tell client server will send JSON response. - Set access control header to allow only
+application/jsonand tell the server to send a JSON response. - Set the access control header to allow only

-- Check if Authorization header in request has the authorization token.
-If it is missing set the HTTP response and return JSON response with appropriate error message.
+- Check if the authorization header in the request has the authorization token.
+If it is missing, set the HTTP response and return a JSON response with an appropriate error message.

 application/jsonorapplication/x-www-form-urlencoded.
-If content type is not one of these then return error response. - Prepare an array of request data as
+If the content type is not one of these, return an error response. - Prepare an array of request data as the

-$inputvariable, based on the content type client sent in header. - Handle each request for request method provided using a switch statement.
+$inputvariable, based on the content type the client sent in the header. - Handle each request for the request method provided using a switch statement.
 The request method can be one of these (GET, POST, PUT, DELETE) methods.
-Perform action based on request method in each switch case and set the response code.
+Perform action based on the request method in each switch case and set the response code.

-- Finally, at the end set the HTTP response code using
+- Finally, at the end, set the HTTP response code using the

 api.php